Skip to main content

 <div data-cuprice-id="YOUR_SHARE_ID"></div>

-<script src="https://cuprice.io/embed.js" async></script>
+<script src="https://app.cuprice.io/embed.js" async></script>

 Replace YOUR_SHARE_ID with the Share ID from step 5.